Yui-H8/Datacamp/AI_AI Ethics.md

 1. AI might favor applicants who're the CEO's alumni.
 2. AI might prefer applicants who have worked with larger construction companies.

+### Can we make things right?
+### Accountability common misconceptions
+* Which of the following statements represents a common misconception about AI accountability?
+Accountability in AI is mainly the responsibility of AI producers, not the consumers.

 ---
 ## 3. The Way Forward: AI Ethics